braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ![][1]{: style="max-width:85%;"}

 Give your catalog a name.
-Keep in mind the following limitations for your catalog name:
+Keep in mind the following requirements for your catalog name:
 - Must be unique
 - Maximum of 250 characters
 - Can only include numbers, letters, hyphens, and underscores